Southside Elementary School

 School Based Student Success Team

-A Student Success Team is available to assist the school and our parents in seeking solutions to problems which result from poor attendance, lack of academic progress, lack of motivation and unacceptable behavior.
-In short, this team will seek to find solutions for children who are not meeting success, regardless of the reason.
+A Student Success Team is available to assist the school and our parents in seeking solutions to problems that may result from poor attendance, lack of academic progress, lack of motivation, and/or unacceptable behavior.
+In short, this team will seek to find solutions for children who are not achieving success, regardless of the reason.
 Parents may contact the school counselor for more information.

 Classroom Assignments/Teacher Requests